Matcha Green Tea Benefits

 During the cultivation, green tea is grown in the sun, while Matcha is grown under shade during the final few weeks before harvest.

-What’s more, when processing green tea, the procedure usually includes sun-drying, tumbling, and steaming.
-While Matcha tea leaves are destemmed and deveined and only steamed shortly after harvest.
+What’s more, when processing green tea, the procedure usually includes sun-drying, tumbling, and steaming, while matcha tea leaves are destemmed and deveined and only steamed shortly after harvest.

 4 Proven Benefits Of Matcha Tea

-Matcha is probably one of the most nutritious drinks out there.
+Matcha is one of the most nutritious drinks out there.
 Its health benefits make it a true super drink.
 Let’s dive into some of them.

 1. Matcha is Rich in Antioxidants